Censo General de Población y Vivienda: Independence and modern era

 After the Mexican independence from Spain was achieved in 1824, the new Republic sought a process to enumerate the citizens in each of its constituent federated states and entities.

 Article 12 of the 1824 Constitution of Mexico expressed this intention:

-A census of the whole confederation shall be taken within five years, and shall be renewed afterward every ten years, which shall serve to designate the number of deputies to which each state is entitled.
-In the meantime, elections are to be regulated on the basis established in the preceding article, and the census which served to regulate the election of deputies in the Congress now in session.

 The General Directorate of Statistics was created in 1882.
 The next year, it issued regulations establishing that the Directorate should conduct a general census of the country's inhabitants every ten years.
 In 1892, a pilot population census known as "Peñafiel Census" was carried out in Mexico City.

 Under the presidency of Porfirio Díaz, the first national statistical enumeration was conducted in 1895, initiating the era of contemporary censuses.

 Since 1900, the population census has been conducted on a decennial basis, taking place on the year ending in zero of each decade.
 The only variation to this schedule thus far occurred with the fourth census, where difficulties arising from the Mexican Revolution resulted in its deferral from 1920 to 1921.

 In 1995 and 2005, INEGI compiled an intermediate series of national population and housing statistics, surveying only a selected subset of key demographic indicators.
 Known as Nacional Population Count (Conteo Nacional de Población), they facilitated the planning for public policy and services by providing more up-to-date statistics than the decennial census.
-The 2015 count was replaced by an intercensal survey, although the INEGI doesn't consider that data as official population statistics.
+The 2015 count was replaced by an intercensal survey, although the INEGI does not consider that data as official population statistics.